PrestaShop/prestashop.github.io/news/_posts/2017-05-05-being-in-an-open-source-community.md

 - translators
 - participant to the communication channels.

-The community initially forms because the project it supports has been released under an Open Source license -- which means that its creator/editor allows anyone to use, study, modify and distribute the project, for any purpose, within the constraints of the chosen license.
+The community initially forms because the project it supports has been released under an Open Source license -- which means that its creator/editor allows anyone to use, study, modify and distribute the project, for any purpose, within the constraints of the chosen license.<br/>
 In that, there is a difference between the Open Source movement and the Free Software movement: if the two are generally speaking of the same approach to software distribution, they do not share the same spirit nor the same licenses.
-One is more open to commercialization, while the other is all about freedom (hence the saying "Think free as in free speech, not free beer"); some licenses are too restrictive to one party, to open to the other.
+One is more open to commercialization, while the other is all about freedom (hence the saying "[Think free as in free speech, not free beer](https://en.wikipedia.org/wiki/Gratis_versus_libre)"); [some licenses are too restrictive to one party](https://www.whitesourcesoftware.com/whitesource-blog/open-source-free-software/), [too open to the other](https://www.gnu.org/philosophy/open-source-misses-the-point.en.html) (yes, I am being over-simplistic here).
 This is all a never-ending philosophical debate, and we won't dive much into that difference here.

 What matters to us is that the license, by its sole existence, allows the community to exist.
 For one of the main interests of having an Open Source license tied to a project is to allow users to improve the project, by spotting bugs, reporting issues and suggesting code changes.
-Here we can restate Linus' Law: "given enough eyeballs, all bugs are shallow".
-Having a community is therefore the very essence of an Open Source project, starting with contributing developers and "power users" (those technical enough to know how to write a useful bug report, for instance).
+Here we can restate [Linus's Law](https://en.wikipedia.org/wiki/Linus%27s_Law): "given enough eyeballs, all bugs are shallow".
+Having a community is therefore the very essence of an Open Source project, starting with contributing developers and "power users" (those technical enough to know how to write a useful bug report, for instance).<br/>
-By definition, "close" projects (the ones without an Open Source license) cannot enjoy such a community: all users depend on the decision of the editor, which can sometimes be arbitrary, without asking for user feedback.
+By definition, "closed" projects (the ones without an Open Source license) cannot enjoy such a community: all users depend on the decision of the editor, which can sometimes be arbitrary, without asking for user feedback.

 To allow all this to exist, an Open Source project must provide its source code to all, and a couple of basic communication channels: first and foremost, a place here the community can interact with the creator/editor with ideas and issues; and at best, a place where the community can easily and directly change/fix the code -- or at the very least, suggest such modifications, which are then either accepted or rejected by the trusted developers).
 This means the availability of a set of tools (blog, forum, mailing-list, versioning system, etc.), which can even by installed and managed by the community as and when needed.